Skip to Content

 Is the Mount Etna Summit Open?

 Not all the time.
-The Sicilian government will restrict access to the summit, usually prohibiting access higher than 2,900 metres above sea level, when there are high levels of volcanic activity.
+The Sicilian government will restrict access to the summit, usually prohibiting access above 2,900 metres above sea level, when there is high volcanic activity.

 Yes, if you hike with a guide, hiking Mount Etna is much safer.
 Certainly, hiking independently isn’t as safe.
 And, above all, Mount Etna is an active volcano.
 So, as is the case with exploring any active volcano, safety is never guaranteed.